Rory Stewart (squash player)

 Rory Stewart (born 19 July 1996 in Perth) is a Scottish professional squash player.
-As of April 2022, he was ranked number 67 in the world.
+He reached a career high ranking of 40 in the world during December 2023.
 He has competed in multiple professional squash tournaments and has represented Scotland internationally.

+In April 2025, Stewart won his 10th PSA title after securing victory in the Edinburgh Open during the 2024–25 PSA Squash Tour.